frasermarlow/singer-getting-started/README.md

 Simply copy and paste the instruction in, without the *$*, which indicates a system prompt.
 So in the example above, type or copy/paste `cd ~`.

+A bit later on we will be using 'virtual environments' - don't worry if that is confusing right now, we will come back to it.
+But when we are in a virtual environment the prompt may look like this:  `(tap-autopilot) $`  or even `(target-csv) ubuntu@DESKTOP-CLLCE1R:~$` or somesuch.
+The main point is that the command is the part in the instruction that comes after the `$` sign.
+The bit before the `$` just gives you context on where that command will be executed.

-In the Windows command prompt interface we're using, the '_paste_' funcyion will not work.
+In the Windows command prompt interface we're using, the '_paste_' function will not work.
 Once you copy a command from this tutorial, you can instead use the right-mouse button to paste into the command window.

 Also in the shell, any characters after the hash character (`#`) is a comment.
-You'll occasionally see comments those after a command in this guide to add context.
+You'll occasionally see comments those after a command in this guide to add context, but they have no effect in terms of a command.

 ### Part 2: Setting up the environment